ohlab/SMEG/README.md

 ![alt text](https://github.com/ohlab/SMEG/blob/master/smeg_tree.png)

-We have provided a mock sample containing 2 strains (indicated with red-arrows) which we will exclude from database generation.
+We have provided a mock metagenomic sample containing 2 strains (indicated with red-arrows) which we will exclude from database generation.
 The excluded strains will act as hypothetical uncharacterized or novel strains.
 We will thus, create the database using 10 strains.
 The expected *ori/ter* ratios for CNCM_I_4543.fna and AF10-13.fna are 1.1 and 1.8 respectively in the sample.
 To save runtime, we reoredered majority of the draft genomes.

     wget https://github.com/ohlab/SMEG/archive/1.1.tar.gz
     tar xvf 1.1.tar.gz